BYLAW I – NAME & LOCATION

 - Treasurer; the Treasurer shall be the Chief Financial Officer (CFO) of the Club; have custody of all Club funds; keep full and accurate accounts of all receipts and disbursements of the Club, an inventory of assets, and a record of the liabilities of the Club; deposit all money and other securities in such depositories as may be designated by the Board of Directors disburse the funds of the Club as ordered by the President or the Board of Directors, taking proper vouchers for disbursements; and prepare all statements and reports required by law, by the President or by the Board of Directors.
 The Treasurer shall have such other duties and responsibilities and may exercise such other powers as are usually incident to the office or as from time to time may be assigned by these Bylaws, the Board of Directors, or the President.
 The Board of Directors or the President may delegate all or part of the authority and duties of the Treasurer to subordinate designees or committees.
 The Treasurer shall serve as a successor to the President of the Club should they be unable or unwilling to perform their duties, until such a time a new President can be elected by the Club Membership.

-- Secretary; the Secretary shall be the Chief Operating Officer (COO) of the Club; cause to be kept at the principal office of the Club, the Secretary’s principle place of business, or such other place as the Board of Directors may order, the official seal of the Club (if any), the Membership log and paperwork, and a book of minutes of all meetings of Board of Directors, Committees and General Membership.
+- Secretary; the Secretary shall be the Chief Operating Officer (COO) of the Club; cause to be kept at the principal office of the Club, the Secretary’s principal place of business, or such other place as the Board of Directors may order, the official seal of the Club (if any), the Membership log and paperwork, and a book of minutes of all meetings of Board of Directors, Committees and General Membership.
 The Secretary shall keep detailed minutes for all Board of Directors and General Meetings.
 The Secretary shall keep a Membership Log that includes all Member information including name and address of each Member, and the date upon which the Membership ceased.
 The Secretary shall give the notices of the special meetings of the voting Members as provided in these Bylaws.
 The Secretary shall also maintain and protect a file of all official and legal documents of the Club.
 The Secretary shall perform such other and further duties as may be required by law or as may be prescribed or required from time to time by the Board of Directors or these Bylaws.

 Section 5.02 Club Directors.
 There shall be six (6) Directors of the Club; two (2) representing the roster of active men and women’s players and four (4) general Directors maintaining a degree of independence from the Club.

-- Director of Men’s Rugby; the Director of Men’s Rugby shall be elected to serve as the voice of all current, male athletes who play competitively for the Club.
+- Director of Men’s Rugby; the Director of Men’s Rugby shall be elected to serve as the voice of all current, senior male athletes who play competitively for the Club.
 This Director’s responsibility is to represent this constituency when deciding on Club matters before them.

-- Director of Women’s Rugby; the Director of Women’s Rugby shall be elected to serve as the voice of all current, female athletes who play competitively for the Club.
+- Director of Women’s Rugby; the Director of Women’s Rugby shall be elected to serve as the voice of all current, senior female athletes who play competitively for the Club.
 This Director’s responsibility is to represent this constituency when deciding on Club matters before them.